ztgasdf/steampkg/README.md

 # steampkg

-steampkg is a wrapper script for steamcmd that downloads and compresses games for easy archival.
+steampkg is a wrapper script for SteamCMD that downloads and packages games for easy archival.

-run `./steampkg.sh -h` for full usage options
+Run `./steampkg.sh -h` for full usage options.

-requirements: **steamcmd.sh** (not package), python3, jq, 7z, unbuffer (expect package)-
+Requirements: python3, jq, 7z, unbuffer (expect package)

+If steamcmd.sh is NOT detected, then it will download it automatically.

 ## Account management

-**Warning**: If the script detects an existing config, it will create a backup located in `<script dir>/backups/` and then overwrite the existing config. **This will interfere with your existing Steam installation.** It is highly recommended that this script is run as a different user that does NOT have Steam installed (or an existing Steam folder.)

-As you might have noticed, steampkg will refuse to run unless a username is specified *and* found in `<script dir>/config/`. steampkg utilises cached credentials that can be found in your `config/config.vdf` file in your local Steam insallation.
+Unlike other tools, steampkg utilises *cached credentials* obtained from Steam's config.vdf file.
 Only three keys are actually required, however: Accounts, MTBF, ConnectCache.
-These values would be made into a new file labeled `<your username>.vdf` in `config/`, located in the same directory as the script.
+These values would then be made into a new file, `accounts/<your username>.vdf`, located in the same directory as the script.

-Example (this would be tab-separated, no spaces [is this actually required? not sure]):
+Example account config (could be either tab or space-separated):

 ```
 "InstallConfigStore"